greggcorp/Greggcorp/_pages/speaking.md

 -->
 # Book Gregg

-Want to book Gregg for your conference or company event?
+Want to book me for your conference or company event?
 [Get in touch](../contact).